It’s not the famous movie car, but it was personally owned by the famous actor.

-This June 15 and 16, one lucky person will become the proud new owner of Burt Reynolds’ personal 1979 Pontiac Firebird Trans Am.
-The car is similar to what he famously drove in Smokey and the Bandit, and should go for a good-sized fortune.
-That, and many other personal items owned by the late Reynolds will be auctioned off In Beverly Hills by Julien’s, which is based in Culver City.
+Over the weekend, one lucky person will became the proud new owner of Burt Reynolds’ personal 1979 Pontiac Firebird Trans Am.
+The car is similar to what he famously drove in Smokey and the Bandit II, and should go for a good-sized fortune.
+That, and many other personal items owned by the late Reynolds were auctioned off In Beverly Hills by Julien’s, which is based in Culver City.

-During the fall of 2018, a 1978 Trans Am which was also owned by Reynolds and had been modified to look like the car he drove in Smokey and the Bandit, sold at Barret-Jackson Las Vegas for a whopping $192,500.
+During the fall of 2018, a 1978 Trans Am which was also owned by Reynolds and had been modified to look like the car he drove in Smokey and the Bandit II, sold at Barrett-Jackson Las Vegas for a whopping $192,500.
 Two other replica cars were sold during the event, but they didn’t fetch as much money.
 All this pales in comparison to the 1979 Pontiac Trans Am movie replica car being auctioned by Julien’s.

 Source and image credit: The Hollywood Reporter